 College English is the professional journal for the college scholar-teacher.
 CE publishes articles about literature, rhetoric-composition, critical theory, creative writing theory and pedagogy, linguistics, literacy, reading theory, pedagogy, and professional issues related to the teaching of English.
-Each issue also includes opinion pieces, review essays, and letters from readers.
+Issues may also include review essays and letters from readers.
 Contributions may work across traditional field boundaries; authors represent the full range of institutional types.

 Published September, November, January, March, May, and July